KevinAst/feature-u/docs/crossCommunication.md

   '*Page.*.link'         [2,4]
   ```

-- Matches are restricted to the actual `fassetsKey` registered through
+- Matches are restricted to the actual fassetKeys registered through
   the {{book.api.fassetsAspect}} `define`/`defineUse` directives.
 In
   other words, the matching algorithm will **not** drill into the
   resource itself (assuming it is an object with depth).